-A/ Your bath is
+A/ Your bath is back in use

-back in use after only 24 hours.
+after only 24 hours.

 Q/ Are there any smells, odours or dust associated with the re-coating?

-A/ We seal off the
+A/ We seal off the bathroom and

-present during the drying process
+present which rapidly diminishes during the drying process

 Q/ Will my bath taps, waste and overflow have to be removed?